JoelMdO/Content-Manager-Editor/README.md

-# CMS
+# CME

-Content Management App: Write your articles and get it ready to publish on your website or app.# 📝 DevContent CMS
+Content Management Editor: Text Rich Editor, to write your blog articles and get it ready to publish on your website or app.

-Welcome to**Your Content Manager Editor** — a sleek and simple content management system designed to help developers and writers streamline their writing process.
+The CME is designed to help developers and writers streamline their writing process, has a backend AI LLM to get the article translated and create a summary.

-Whether you're drafting blog articles or building a personal playbook of code snippets and references, **Your Content Manager Editor** gives you a focused and flexible writing environment.

 ---